GooBox/goobox-sync-sia/README.md

 ## Usage
 1. Open a Command Prompt / Terminal
-2. Navigate to the extracted goobox-sync-sia folder
+2. Navigate to the extracted `goobox-sync-sia/bin` folder
 3. Run the batch file, i.e. `goobox-sync-sia.bat` (for Windows), `goobox-sync-sia` (for Mac/Linux)